 GEN. WESLEY CLARK: Yeah.
 But the courage that we need is not his courage.
 We need the courage of the leaders in the United States government: the generals who could affect the policy, the people in Congress who could force the president to change his strategy.
 That’s the current — that’s the courage that’s needed.

 AMY GOODMAN: And how could they do that?

-But you can certainly put enough squeeze on the President that he finally calls in the leaders of the Congress and says, "OK, OK, what’s it going to take?
+But you can certainly put enough squeeze on the president that he finally calls in the leaders of the Congress and says, "OK, OK, what’s it going to take?
 I’ve got to get my White House budget passed.
-I’ve got to get thirty judges, federal judges, confirmed.
+I’ve got to get 30 judges, federal judges, confirmed.
 I’ve got to get these federal prosecutors — you know, the ones that I caused to resign so I could handle it — they’ve got to get replacements in place.
 What do I have to do to get some support here?"
 I mean, it could be done.
-It’s hard bare-knuckle government.
+It’s hard, bare-knuckle government.

 AMY GOODMAN: Do you think Congress should stop funding the war?

 GEN. WESLEY CLARK: I think Congress should take a strong stand to get the strategy changed.
 I don’t think that if you cut off funding for the war, it’s in the — right now that’s not in the United States’ interest.
 What is in the United States’ interest is to change the strategy in the war.
 You cannot succeed by simply stopping the funding and saying, "You’ve got six months to get the Americans out."
 That’s not going to end the misery in Iraq.
 It’s not going to restore the lives that have been lost.
 And it’s not going to give us the power in the region to prevent later threats.